philipzhux/simplifiedC/readme.md

 # Simplified-C Compiler for MIPS

 This repository contains a C to MIPS compiler developed as a course project for the compiler course `CSC4180` at CUHK.
 The compiler translates a subset of the C language into MIPS assembly code, focusing on basic arithmetic, logical operations, control structures, and array operations.

+An NFA regex engine is implemented for lexer, and a LR(1) table driven parser generator (Parser class is an implementation of a bison-like parser generator) is implemented for parsing.
+Grammar.cpp is the user of Parser class, with grammar rules (productions) along with semantic roitines configured there, which builds the parser ready for parsing.
+An one-pass code-gen is adopted and an AST is built on the fly in the middle of parsing.
+Then code gen will be conducted on the root of AST which in effect perfrom a DFS on the tree to complete the code generations recursively.

+As for symbol table and stack memory allocations, I adopts an approach similar to my previous project [MICRO Language Compiler](https://github.com/philipzhux/micro-compiler), using the same `SymEntry` structure (also for intermediate/temporary value).
+The compiler is limited and uses no more than 4 registers, leaving a lot of space for register allocation optimization (a possible approach is leave `SymEntry` in the generated code, which in effect becomes 3AC, and perform algorithms like graph coloring to schedule the allocations of register).

 ## Project Structure